 Cork Floors

 Cork flooring is a sustainable option known for its comfort, resilience, and warmth.
-Oak bark regenerates after harvesting, making it an ideal natural resource for flooring.
+Oak bark regenerates after harvesting, making it an ideal natural resource.
 The bark is ground into small particles, compressed, and mixed with resins to form sheets.
-Cork floors can be sanded and polished multiple times to maintain shape and beauty.
-The resistance and sustainability make it a widely used flooring material in Brisbane.
+Cork can be sanded and polished multiple times to maintain shape and beauty.
+The resistance and sustainability make it a widely used material in Brisbane.

 Considerations in cork flooring

-Each timber floor is unique and requires treatment procedures specific to it.
-Cork flooring is a softwood and cannot withstand high-grit sanding.
+Each floor is unique and requires treatment procedures specific to it.
+Cork is a softwood and cannot withstand high-grit.
 Gentle sanding is required to remove old finishes and imperfections to avoid material loss.
-Use specialized cork polish and sealant, and adopt a professional floor sanding and polishing company like Budget Floor Sanding to avoid DIY mishaps.
+Use specialized cork polish and sealant, and adopt a professional company like us to avoid DIY mishaps.

 Sanding and polishing cork floors results in